tvdboom/ATOM/README.md

 	<img src="/images/logo.png" alt="ATOM" title="ATOM" width="500" height="140" />
 </p>

-## Automated Tool for Optimized Modelling
+# Automated Tool for Optimized Modelling
 Author: tvdboom
 Email: m.524687@gmail.com

 Description
 ------------------------
 ATOM is a python package for exploration of ML problems.
 With just a few lines of code, you can compare the performance of multiple machine learning models on a given dataset, providing a quick insight on which algorithms performs best for the task at hand.
 Furthermore, ATOM contains a variety of plotting functions to help you analyze the models' performances.
-All ML algorithms are  implemented using the [scikit-learn](https://scikit-learn.org/stable/) python package except for the Extreme Gradient Booster, which uses [XGBoost](https://xgboost.readthedocs.io/en/latest/).
-The pipeline first applies the imputing of missing values, the encoding of categorical features and the selection of best features.
-After that, it starts selecting the optimal hyperparameters per model using a Bayesian Optimization (BO) approach implemented with the [GPyOpt](https://sheffieldml.github.io/GPyOpt/) library.
-The data is fitted to the  selected metric.
-Hereafter, the pipleine performs a K-fold cross-validation on the complete data set.
-This is needed to avoid having a bias towards the hyperparameters selected by the BO and provides a better statistical overview of the final results.
-ATOM can be implemented using a successive halving approach.
-The class contains the models as subclasses, on which you can call extra methods and attributes.
+The pipeline takes the following steps:
+1. Data Cleaning
+	* Delete rows with missing values in target column
+	* Check validity of column types
+	* Impute missing values in feature columns
+	* Encode categorical columns
+	* Normalize data (if necessary)
+2. Perform feature selection
+3. Loop over models (direct or via a successive halving approach)
+	* Select hyperparameters using a Bayesian Optimization approach
+	* Perform a K-fold cross-validation of the model

 <p align="center">
 	<img src="/images/diagram.png" alt="diagram" title="diagram" width="700" height="250" />
-	<figcaption>Steps taken by the ATOM pipeline.</figcaption>
 </p>

 Usage